Unsound New York returns November 14-17, 2024

 On November 16, Stockholm-based American composer and organist Kali Malone will perform at Alice Tully Hall, presenting organ, choir, and brass compositions from her album All Life Long, featuring Stephen O’Malley.
 Opening is Polish guitarist Raphael Rogiński, presenting a live interpretation of his album, Plays Coltrane & Langston Hughes, joining him is drummer Jim White and vocalist Amirtha Kidambi.

-On November 15, a night at the David Rubenstein Atrium at Lincoln Center features Piotr Kurek, presenting music from his Unsound-released album Smartwoods with a New York ensemble featuring harp, trumpet, clarinet, and bass.
-Another artist will be added to the lineup soon.
+On November 15, a night at the David Rubenstein Atrium at Lincoln Center features two free shows presenting Chuquimamani-Condori as well as Piotr Kurek presenting music from his Unsound-released album Smartwoods with a New York ensemble featuring harp, trumpet, clarinet, and bass.
+An opening prelude to the live concerts comes in the form of Êkhos, by Mariusz Szypura. Êkhos translates as “noise” in ancient Greek, and this 25-minute audio-video 3D installation and synesthetic experience strives to put the audience in a state where, as Szypura says, “we start to see the music and hear the visuals”.

 On November 15 and 16, Unsound will collaborate with Pioneer Works to present Białowieża, an installation by renowned field recordists Chris Watson and Izabela Dłużyk.
 In New York, Białowieża will be presented in the form of an installation.
 This project was commissioned by Unsound, Atonal, Semibreve, and Sónar as part of the TIMES Platform

-The festival will open on Thursday November 14, with a night co-presented with Dripping at Nowadays veering from live experimental shows to club music, continuing into the early morning hours.
-The program will be announced on September 5.
+The festival will open November 14, with a night co-presented with Dripping at Nowadays veering from live experimental shows to club music, continuing into the early morning hours.

 Unsound New York first took place in 2010 with major acclaim from press and fans alike.
 The festivals broad remit to combine live events with club events, the known with the unknown, and to include a good number of under-exposed (at that time) Polish and Eastern European acts was a winner.
 The Sunday New York Times declared ‘Hello, New York: Avant Garde Eastern Europe’ with a full-page feature that included festival co-founder Mat Schulz noting “The fact that (Unsound is) coming from Krakow in a sense makes it more interesting.
 It’s not what you would expect, and it makes a comment about the way that culture now doesn’t necessarily come from these precise points you’d think it would come from.
 That’s what this festival is about as well: disrupting preconceived notions of a lot of different types, not only about what a country or a city is, or what cultural centers are, but also what music is and how different kinds of music can be connected.
 That’s really at the heart of the whole enterprise.”
 This fortunately remains true for this year’s edition of Unsound New York.